TDWWCworkshop/iOSWorkshop/README.md

-# iOSWorkshop
+# iOS Workshop - Beginner Level
-Women Who Code iOS Workshop Hosted by TD Bank
+Women Who Code Beginner Level iOS Workshop Hosted by TD Bank

 ### Info
 This workshop was created to teach beginners the basics of iOS development.
 We will explain how to use **TableViews, ViewControllers**, **Delegates**, **Datasources** and **Storyboards** throughout guide.
 We presented this workshop live on January 30th to Women Who Code and have created the Step By Step guide to help participants finish part 3.